-CAUTION: This column was written in 2016 and has been updated for 2018.
+CAUTION: This column was first written in 2016 and has been updated for 2019.
 You may reader comments below from earlier years.

 In another article we looked at whether Mom needed to file a federal income tax return.
 She earned $6,500 working at Burt’s FastBurgers, received $3,000 interest income, and received $19,200 in Social Security Retirement Benefits.